 How to Protect Bolts from Corrosion

 Corrosion of nuts and bolts is a major concern for industries.
-One of the major causes of bolt failure and lose bolt is Extreme Corrosion.
-Use of Corrosion Resistant material is one option to prevent bolting corrosion but that translates into huge cost.
+One of the major causes of bolt failure and loose bolt is Extreme Corrosion.
+The use of Corrosion Resistant material is one option to prevent bolting corrosion but that translates into huge costs.
 So this is normally not suggested for Carbon or alloy steel piping.
-Use of bolt cap is another option which can be used for bolt sizes between 1/2 inch to 6 inches.
+Use of bolt cap is another option that can be used for bolt sizes between 1/2 inch to 6 inches.
 But the most cost-effective way to increase bolt life from corrosion is by using corrosion-resistant coatings.
-In this article, I will highlight a few important points for coating selection.
+In this article, I will highlight some important points for coating selection.

 Types of Bolt Coatings